 We recommend using the latest PyPy version.
-The version tested is 5.9.0.
 For PyPy3, only Linux installation was tested.

 Most Scrapy dependencies now have binary wheels for CPython, but not for PyPy.
 This means that these dependencies will be built during installation.
 On macOS, you are likely to face an issue with building the Cryptography dependency.
 The solution to this problem is described here, that is to brew install openssl and then export the flags that this command recommends (only needed when installing Scrapy).
 Installing on Linux has no special issues besides installing build dependencies.
 Installing Scrapy with PyPy on Windows is not tested.